Improving Resource Efficiency

-We are promoting the recycling of waste and by-products into alternative raw materials and fuels for cement towards the creation of circular economies.
-This reduces the depletion of natural resources and also contributes to extending the life of final disposal sites.
+We are promoting the recycling of waste and by-products into alternative raw materials and fuels for cement.
+This promotes the formation of circular economies from the perspective of suppressing the depletion of natural resources, and also contributes to extending the life of final disposal sites.

-We will continue to create new added value and grow by flexibly responding to cement demand trends and social demands, while achieving circular economies at the same time as carbon neutrality.
+We will continue to create new added value and grow while flexibly responding to cement demand trends and social demands, etc., and we will strive to achieve circular economies and carbon neutrality.

-We have set the establishment of circular economies as part of our environmental management policy, and have identified it as a material management challenge.
+We have set the establishment of circular economies as part of our environmental management policy, and we position it as an important management challenge as one of our materiality challenges.
 We aim to reduce our environmental impact and achieve economic growth by utilizing the characteristics of the cement industry, aiming for further sophistication of recycled resource utilization technologies, and launching and developing new businesses that contribute to deepening them.
 The Taiheiyo Cement Group not only recycles difficult-to-treat waste using the cement manufacturing process, but also recovers various useful resources such as through phosphorus recovery technology (Rintoru), useful metal/precious metal recovery technology in the cement manufacturing process, and lithium-ion battery treatment technology, enabling reuse through collaboration with other industries.

 - Securing the superiority of existing businesses

-- Further improvement of the thermal energy substitution rate by securing the amount of waste treatment in cement production
+- Further improvement of the thermal energy substitution rate by securing waste streams for treatment in cement production

 - Securing coal ash sources for use as supplementary cementitious materials in blended cement

-Furthermore, to contribute to the deepening of circular economies, we will promote the following initiatives:
+Furthermore, we will promote the following initiatives to contribute to the deepening of circular economies,:

-- Participating in the phosphorus recovery and fertilizer from the sewage sludge resources demonstration project, which does not depend on the cement business, and the waste solar panel treatment business
+- Participation in the demonstration project for phosphorus recovery from sewage for use as fertilizer, independent of the cement business, and a waste solar panel treatment business

-- Establishment of technology for recovering precious metals and removing heavy metals from incineration residues from municipal waste
+- Establishment of technology for recovering precious metals and the removal of heavy metals from municipal waste incineration residues

 Resource Recycling with Local Communities